kmlasharma/WildCards/README.md

 * Starting context:
    * You are in the container having run `docker-compose run project`, and have run `app`
 * Testing Instructions:
-   * When prompted to enter a pml file, enter `subtasks.pml`.
+   * When prompted to enter a PML file, enter `subtasks.pml`.
    * This file has two tasks in it, so two tasks will be summarised on the screen.
    * If you add/remove a task from this file, or indeed any other file, and re run this test, you will see the results reflecting that.
 * Unit Testing: